 This course is designed to introduce students to the art of film and its early history.
 It will cover major trends, methods and issues in theatrical film history up to the Hollywood cinema of the 1950's.
-This course replaces COM311.

 VMG 312 - The Modern History of Film (3)